National Cryptologic Museum: Collections

 In addition, there are galleries throughout NCM focusing on the roles of women and African-Americans in cryptologic history, and the variety of languages in use throughout the world.
+In early 2025 some of these galleries' plaques were initially considered subject to censorship in response to Trump Administration directives on diversity, equity, and inclusion.

 The NCM includes an unclassified library of books, papers, and other materials relating to the history of cryptography and cryptology as well.
 The library is open on days when the museum is open.
 The library is non-circulating (that is, material cannot be borrowed or checked out by the public), but photocopying and photography are allowed.
 Patrons needing extensive or rare materials for research are encouraged to contact the museum to schedule an appointment with the librarian.

 The size of NCM's library nearly doubled with the donation of an extensive collection of papers, books, and other artifacts related to codes and ciphers from cryptologic historian and author David Kahn.
 The donation was formally dedicated by the NCM during a recognition ceremony for Dr. Kahn on October 26, 2010.